 Daisuke Wakabayashi and Shane Goldmacher , “Google Policy Change Upends Online Plans for 2020 Campaigns” PRINT AND READ

 Cecilia Kang and Mike Isaac, “Defiant Zuckerberg says Facebook won’t police free speech” PRINT AND READ

 Kate Conger, “Twitter will ban all political ads, CEO Jack Dorsey says” PRINT AND READ

 II.
-How comfortable should we feel about putting the task of discerning the Truth into the hands of global communications corporations?
-This is a good occasion to meditate on Fahrenheit 451.
+How comfortable should we feel about putting Truth-telling in the hands of global communications corporations?
+This is a good occasion to meditate on Fahrenheit 451:

 Amnesty International Report, Surveillance Giants READ pp. 5-11 and skim the rest